DCF investigating after child found wandering alone in Milton

 “He saw a bus, an MBTA bus,” Ahmad said, “and the bus driver, knowing that he was too young to be out there alone, helped him on the bus and drove to the station and called the police.”

-Milton Police says the school called about a missing child just before 1 p.m. that afternoon.
+Milton Police said the school called about a missing child just before 1 p.m. that afternoon.
 DCF is now investigating how this incident happened.

 For Ahmad, it’s what could have happened.

-“Someone could have just grabbed him and got on the highway and been gone,” she says.
+“Someone could have just grabbed him and got on the highway and been gone,” she said.
 “So that was utterly terrifying.”

 Her son is safe now, but she has some serious questions for the school district.